 Can they build towers with other shapes than a cube/square?

 What types of designs can they come up with on their own?
-Then you get the copy their design!
+Then you get to copy their design.

-What are each of the shapes in the blocks?
+What is each of the shapes in the blocks?
 What colors are they?

-The container of blocks my daughter has also has a lid with the different shapes cut out in it.
-If you have something like this, it's a great way to pick up when you are done and work on matching and problem solving skills.
+The container of blocks my daughter has also had a lid with the different shapes cut out in it.
+If you have something like this, it's a great way to pick up when you are done and work on matching and problem-solving skills.

 Blocks are definitely a favourite around here!
 Although their favourite part seems to be dumping them all over the floor and knocking over each other’s towers. haha